 “Sometimes I hear the same feature request over and over, but when we finally release it customers barely use it.”

 Does that sound familiar?
 How can we as product managers avoid these dead weight product features?

 How can we determine whether to 1.) implement a feature exactly as customers request, 2.) defer it, or 3.) deliver something that is completely different than requested but solves the core problem?

 In my experience, good product managers often combine all three (especially the deferring part).
-But for the features you decide to include on the roadmap, there is one practice that can help you make sure they will add value and get used:
+But for the product features you decide to include on the roadmap, there is one practice that can help you make sure they will add value and get used:

 I’m assuming you’ve already nailed the basics: You have a process for validating prototypes with customers, and once you release a feature, you have the metrics to measure the success of the feature.

 Before ProductPlan I worked for a SaaS company developing business software for vertical markets.
 The software was complex, including accounting, CRM, and marketing.
 Every customer came to our solution from another solution, and they often came to us with a pre-conceived mindset about what features the software needed to have.
-We routinely got requests for features and reports that (surprise) mirrored exactly what they were using in their previous solution.
+We routinely got requests for product features and reports that (surprise) mirrored exactly what they were using in their previous solution.

 Sure, it would have probably satisfied the customers to simply add the button, feature, or report they asked for.

-But through understanding the job they were trying to accomplish we were able to imagine solutions that they were not able to imagine themselves, and deliver features that completely revolutionized their workflow.
+But through understanding the job they were trying to accomplish we were able to imagine solutions that they were not able to imagine themselves, and deliver product features that completely revolutionized their workflow.